iarna/promisable/README.md

         });
     }

-To use one like a continuablish:
+To use one like a continuable kind of thing:

-    // As a continuable:
     example()(function (err,fd) {
         if (err) {
             // ...